araleo/tweet-stream/README.md

 ## Tracking users

-The SCREEN_NAMES variable in the .env file is supposed to be a comma separated string of twitter handlers that will be tracked by user mentions, ie:
+The SCREEN_NAMES variable in the .env file is supposed to be a comma separated string of twitter handlers that will be tracked by user mentions.
+E.g.:

-`@spam,@eggs,@bacon`
+`SCREEN_NAMES=@spam,@eggs,@bacon`

 will stream all tweets in which users @spam or @eggs or @bacon are mentioned (@).